30+ Famous Landmarks in Australia

 Location: Sydney Harbour, New South Wales

 The Sydney Opera House located along the Sydney Harbour is one of the most famous and recognisable buildings from the 20th century.
 This is a multi-purpose performing arts building and is among the most popular tourist spots and photographic spots in Sydney and popular Sydney Australia landmark.
+Visiting the Sydney Opera House is the highlight of a 3 Day Sydney Itinerary.

 Over a million people attend almost 2,000 performances here each year; with even more people visiting as tourists to grab their photo opportunity or get to experience the beauty of this amazing building and its architecture and one of the most famous man made Australian landmarks.
+This is one of the best views in Sydney!

 Sydney Harbour Bridge